Emmotes/ic_spoilers/docs/gromma.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Respectful Restraint Icon](images/gromma/1462.png) **Variant 1: Respectful Restraint** (Complete Area 75)
-> Ultimate attacks cannot be used Any attack with a cooldown of 5 seconds or less have an additional 3 second cooldown
+> Ultimate attacks cannot be used.
+> Any attack with a cooldown of 5 seconds or less have an additional 3 second cooldown.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![The Relentless Undead Icon](images/gromma/1463.png) **Variant 2: The Relentless Undead** (Complete Area 125)
-> Undead monsters have twice as much health as normal When an undead monster is reduced to 0 hit points, it is stunned for 10 seconds and then comes back to life with full health
+> Undead monsters have twice as much health as normal.
+> When an undead monster is reduced to 0 hit points, it is stunned for 10 seconds and then comes back to life with full health.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![A Grand Nandventure Icon](images/gromma/1464.png) **Variant 3: A Grand Nandventure** (Complete Area 175)
-> Gromma Nander must always be in your formation Gromma has a 4x damage boost and her normal attack cooldown is reduced by 2 seconds
+> Gromma Nander must always be in your formation.
+> Gromma has a 4x damage boost and her normal attack cooldown is reduced by 2 seconds.
 </div></div>

 # Formation